jku/LSM9DS0/README.md

 project.
 All the magic byte values are from the [LSM9DS0 datasheet](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/DM00087365.pdf).

 Feel free to use this code in any way you want: let's say "New BSD license".

+#### Programs

+`test`: prints out either sensor values or flight dynamic parameters (yaw, roll & pitch).
+Can also dump all configuration register contents.

+`calibrate-acc-gyro`: produces calibration data for accelerometer and gyroscope.